subvisual/subvisual.com/src/posts/2015-02-27-game-on-rubyconf-portugal-is-back-in-2015.md

 date: 2015-02-27
 tags:
   - development
+intro: >
-intro: "We're ready to announce that the 2nd edition of [RubyConf Portugal](http://rubyconf.pt/) is coming and it's going to be bigger, bolder and awesome-er!"
+  We're ready to announce that the 2nd edition of RubyConf Portugal is coming and it's going to be bigger, bolder and awesome-er!
 ---

 We're ready to announce that the 2nd edition of [RubyConf Portugal](http://rubyconf.pt/) is coming and it's going to be bigger, bolder and awesome-er!